Case Study Background - Project Vita

 The WCCTV 4G IR Speed Dome is an all-in-one surveillance system that combines an infrared PTZ camera, local recording capacity (up to 4TB) and wireless transmission technology into a single, lightweight unit.

 They are easy to install, easy to maintain, and moved to new locations to tackle crime, anti-social behaviour, and other surveillance requirements.

-In August 2020, Northumbria Police released figures that indicated a 40% reduction in anti-social behaviour across the region, pointing to the success the cameras have had in deterring criminal activity at the targeted locations.
+In August 2020, Northumbria Police released figures indicating a significant reduction in anti-social behaviour in the targeted areas, pointing to the cameras' success in deterring criminal activity.